 Occupancy describes how "full" the on-street space is.
 Generally, a well-established rule of thumb is to have on-street space in a given area 85 per cent full at any given time to ensure that a small amount of space is continually available for new vehicles arriving to the area.
-By keeping occupancy at 85 per cent, the amount of cruising around for parking space is typically decreased.
+When evaluating occupancy in practice, a rate of 80 per cent is utilized especially for shorter blocks where the 80 per cent rate helps to provide availability and turnover of parking spaces.
+By keeping occupancy at 80 per cent, the amount of cruising around for parking space is typically decreased.
 This is very beneficial from a traffic management and environmental point of view.

 When parking congestion increases in an area, the problem of cruising for a parking space becomes exacerbated.
 Additionally, the perception of parking congestion may cause customers to not consider the area at all.
 While it may be possible to provide additional off-street parking spaces, this is an expensive undertaking that may not be feasible in many cases.
-Also on-street space in a commercial area is usually finite.
-Thus, in order to reduce parking congestion and encourage turnover, it is necessary to introduce time restrictions and pricing to maintain the parking space at 85 per cent occupancy.
+Also, on-street space in a commercial area is usually finite.
+Thus, in order to reduce parking congestion and encourage turnover, it is necessary to introduce time restrictions and pricing to maintain the parking space at 80 per cent occupancy.

 Time restrictions are the first tool to be used to manage parking.
-Generally The City will use a two hour maximum time restriction.
+Generally, The City will use a two-hour maximum time restriction.
 This provides customers and business visitors a generous amount of time to shop and conduct their activities and promotes turnover, while discouraging longer-stay uses such as employee parking.
 Other maximum time restrictions may be used as context warrants, but they should be the exception.
+Registration-required may supplement time restrictions as a means to provide a means of more efficient enforcement with license plate recognition technology and simultaneously provide opportunities for data collection to help determine potential pricing that may need to be considered.

-If time restrictions are not enough to achieve 85 per cent occupancy, pricing is the next tool to be applied.
-Again, the objective is to promote turnover and maintain 85 per cent occupancy of the on-street space.
-In areas where pricing is currently not used, Administration will conduct analysis to verify the parking occupancy of the area and bring a report to Council seeking the introduction of a parking pricing area.
-A similar process will be undertaken to add pricing to additional parking management periods to existing pricing areas if 85 per cent occupancy is achieved.
-Once pricing is established as a tool, prices should be adjusted, based on collected data, to maintain 85 per cent occupancy over time as the area changes.
+If time restrictions are not enough to achieve 80 per cent occupancy, pricing is the next tool to be applied.
+Again, the objective is to promote turnover and maintain 80 per cent occupancy of the on-street space.
+In areas where pricing is currently not used, Administration will conduct analysis to verify the parking occupancy of the area and may introduce pricing following Council-approved policies and methodology.
+Commercial areas will be monitored and pricing incrementally adjusted to ensure the 80 per cent occupancy goal is achieved.
+Once pricing is established as a tool, prices should be adjusted, based on collected data, to maintain 80 per cent occupancy over time as the area changes.
 This will again reduce parking congestion and cruising.
 It should be noted that these tools are also typically used by the private sector to manage off-street parking space.
 By managing the on-street space pricing in a similar fashion, both the on-street and off-street space will achieve a price equilibrium for the area.